microsoft/UFO/README.md

 #### 2️⃣📧 Example 2: Composing an email using text from multiple sources.
-In this example, we will show you how to use UFO to extract texts from Word documents, description of an image, to compose an email and send.
-Enjoy your cross-application experiment with UFO!
+In this example, we will demonstrate how to utilize UFO to extract text from Word documents, describe an image, compose an email, and send it seamlessly.
+Enjoy the versatility and efficiency of cross-application experiences with UFO!

 https://github.com/microsoft/UFO/assets/11352048/aa41ad47-fae7-4334-8e0b-ba71c4fc32e0